Asuka-neko/MeetCIT/Feature doc.md

 ### Calendar System

-The user can also choose to view all appointments on the calendar page, where all appointments, listed as the host name following by the status of the event, show up on a calendar view.
+The user can also choose to view all appointments on the calendar page, where all appointments, listed as the host name followed by the status of the event, show up on a calendar view.

 By clicking the appointment, the user will be re-directed to an event view page.
 When logged in as the host of the event, the user can choose to edit the event details or cancel the appointment.
 When logged in as a different user, the user can choose to book the appointment, or cancel existing appointment.